Posted on by Agilein

 New malicious code analysis techniques and tools being developed at the SEI will better counter and exploit adversarial use of information and communication technologies.
 Through our work in cybersecurity, we have amassed millions of pieces of malicious software in a large malware database.
 Analyzing this code manually for potential similarities and identifying malware provenance is a painstaking process.
 The blog post Prioritizing Malware Analysis outlined a research collaborative with CMU's Robotics Institute aimed at developing an approach to prioritizing malware samples in an analyst's queue (allowing analysts to home in on the most destructive malware first) based on the file's execution behavior.

-Another blog post, Semantic Comparison of Malware Functions, described research aimed at helping analysts derive precise and timely actionable intelligence to understand and respond to malware.
+Another blog post, Semantic Code Analysis for Malware Code Deobfuscation, described research aimed at helping analysts derive precise and timely actionable intelligence to understand and respond to malware.
 The approach described in the post uses the semantics of programming languages to determine the origin of malware.

 The blog post Analyzing Routing Tables highlighted another aspect of our work in cybersecurity.
 The post detailed maps that a CERT researcher developed using Border Gateway Protocol (BGP) routing tables to show the evolution of public-facing autonomous system numbers (ASNs).
 These maps help analysts inspect the BPG routing tables to reveal disruptions to an organization's infrastructure.
 They also help analysts glean geopolitical information for an organization, country, or a city-state, which helps them identify how and when network traffic is subverted to travel nefarious alternative paths to place communications deliberately at risk.